-I look forward to continuing to deliver on the Council Plan alongside the community with several intergenerational projects set to begin or be completed at Charlton Park, Donald Recreation Reserve and Lake Tyrrell over the next 12 months.
+I look forward to continuing to deliver on the Council Plan alongside the community with several intergenerational projects set to begin or be completed at Charlton Park, Donald Recreation Reserve and Lake

 A big thank you to CEO Anthony Judd and staff for their work throughout the year.
 We are very lucky to have a committed group of people delivering for our community each day.
-They reflect a true Buloke commitment of hard work and determination to
+They reflect a true Buloke commitment of hard work and determination to succeed.